- Department Overview

 Utilities are a flat rate for residential users.
 Commercial users are billed based on square footage or on consumption measured by a water meter.
 The City does not currently offer water meters for residential users.

 - How can I make payments to the City?

 Payments can be made by cash, credit card, debit or online.
 Credit card and online payments are subject to a 2.4% convenience fee.

 Payment of utility bills online must be set up using an 8 digit account number through your online bank account.
 If your utility account number is 4 digits, add 4 zeros to the beginning of the account number (i.e. for account #1234, use 00001234).
 If your utility account number is 2 digits, add 6 zeros to the beginning of the account number (i.e. for account #12, use 00000012).

 Payment of property taxes online must be set up using your Roll Number (found on your property tax notice).
 If your Roll Number is less than 8 digits, add zeros to the beginning of the Roll Number as described above.

-Payment of business licenses online is available only through BMO, TD Canada Trust and National Bank of Canada.
+Payment of business licenses online is available only through BMO, TD Canada Trust, National Bank of Canada, HSBC, RBC, and Scotiabank.
 It is set up using your Account Number (found on your annual renewal statement).
 If your Account Number is less than 8 digits, add zeros to the beginning of the Account Number as described above.